-Walking on hard surfaces like asphalt roads or concrete sidewalks put greater shock on your knees.
+Walking on hard surfaces like asphalt roads or concrete sidewalks put greater stress on your knees.
 Although plenty of people take their daily walk or jog on the road, walking surfaces that give slightly will have less of an impact.
 SportsKnee.com advises choosing surfaces that are softer such as the rubber tread of a treadmill or paths covered in grass, dirt or wood chips.
 A walking track with its rubberized surface has both give to make it easier on the knees and grip to help prevent slips and falls.
-These can be hard to find, but many schools have walking tracks that may be open to the public during certain hours.
+The longer your walk, the more your knees will appreciate a softer surface.
+You might get by during a 5-minute walk, but if you’re trying to burn calories by walking for an hour or more it pays to reduce the impact on your knees.
+A good walking surface can be hard to find, but many schools have walking tracks that may be open to the public during certain hours.

-Too soft of a surface isn’t great either.
+Too soft of a surface can also be a problem.
 A surface that gives too much, like a sandy path or beach, can also be damaging because it’s hard to get stable footing.
 It’s very easy to injure a knee or ankle if sand or dirt suddenly gives away.
 Uneven surfaces – like a natural dirt trail or woodland hiking trail – can be hard on your knees as well.
 They increase the likelihood of tripping and falling, and may make a natural walking gait difficult.

 If you have access to a treadmill, you can take advantage of a softer walking surface where you can more easily control the speed, incline and more.
 This can be a great option for many people.